MohGovIL/Ramzor/README.md

 understanding between the State of Israel and the Governments of Greece and Cyprus that includes an agreed upon technical solution framework .

-The Heath System of Israel
+The Health System of Israel

 Health services in Israel are provided in the community through four HMOs and through hospitals and private medical centers.
 The Ministry of